commercial calculation table | 9 Exercises

 States :

-The company "Équipement Sportif Dynamique", specializing in the sale of sports shoes, wants to analyze the efficiency of its purchasing department.
-For a pair of shoes whose purchase price excluding tax is €60, it is sold at a price excluding tax of €100.
-The manager wants to estimate some essential indicators.
+The company "Equipement Sportif Dynamique," specializing in the sale of athletic shoes, wants to analyze the efficiency of its purchasing department.
+A pair of shoes with a purchase price of €60 (excluding VAT) is sold for €100 (excluding VAT).
+The manager wants to estimate some key performance indicators.
 The applicable VAT rate is 20%.

 Work to do :